Plasmo Detect: Diagnosing malaria with a single click—or almost…

 Large-scale testing

-Winner of the Montpellier Innovation Booster (BIM), a support program run by the University Innovation Cluster (PUI), Plasmo detect has secured €30,000 in funding to continue its efforts and develop a reliable, usable application by 2027.
-Next year, a master's student specializing in artificial intelligence will join the team.
-Grégoire Pasquier also plans to invest part of this money in a more powerful computer and a high-precision camera.
+After being identified and mentored by Christophe Bonnel, head of the innovation accelerator at Montpellier University Hospital, Grégoire Pasquier was referred to theMontpellier Innovation Booster(BIM) and eventually became a recipient of its funding.
+This support program, led by theUniversity Innovation Hub(PUI), enabled Plasmodetect to secure a grant of 30,000 euros to continue its efforts and develop a reliable, usable application by 2027.
+Next year, a master’s student specializing in artificial intelligence will join the team.
+Grégoire Pasquier also plans to invest part of this funding in a more powerful computer and a high-precision camera.

 260 million people affected